-In nine months time I will have just finished competing in the triple jump at the European Masters Athletics Championships which next summer are being held in the town of Aarhus in Denmark.
+In nine months time from the time of writing (Nov 2016) I will have just finished competing in the triple jump at the European Masters Athletics Championships which next summer are being held in the town of Aarhus in Denmark.
 I will be on my way to London to watch my heroes perform the same discipline at the World Athletics championships at the Olympic stadium.

 I had the pleasure of watching Christian Taylor win gold in 2012; there was other stuff going on too, some Bolt chappy and a lot of fuss and nonsense about an 800m race but I had come to watch the jumpers.

 To be strictly accurate, the title should say road back to Aarhus as I visited the town and area on holiday with my parents more than forty years ago.
 However, from a sporting perspective, I have never competed there so in that sense it will be a new experience.

 I have just passed my 50th birthday and so move into a new age category.
 Veteran or Masters athletics works in 5 year age brackets so at the end of this season I could have been be competing against men nearly five years younger than me.
 Next season I will be one of the younger men in the 50-54 section.

 Some of the team events have even wider age ranges and there too I have finally stepped out of the 35-49 section into the 50-59 group.

 Here I am competing for my club in the regional finals; the two men in the background were both still in their thirties – hardly fair!

 Base targets: TJ 11.50m, win medals at British Masters Indoors and Outdoors, compete in European Master Outdoors.

 Extension targets: TJ 11.83m [minimum distance for all time rankings aged 50-54] – 12m+, be champion at British Masters Indoors and Outdoors, win medal in European Master Outdoors.